 Loss of a companion or pet is something nobody should ever experience, and every pet-owner noticing the physical and behavioral changes in their sick pets would agree with us on this.

-You never know, these 7 signs a cat is dying might even help its vet in an early diagnosis of the problem with your feline.
+You never know, these 7 signs a cat is dying might even help the vet in an early diagnosis of the problem with your feline.

-Lastly, we wish you never have to prepare yourself to experience the deadly moment when it’s no longer with you!
+Lastly, we wish you never have to prepare yourself to experience the deadly moment when they’re no longer with you!